pierregillon/angular.scaffolding/README.md

 **Gulp tasks for building application**
 * **build**        : Build the entire application in the dist folder.
 * **build-min**    : Build the entire minified application in the dist folder.
 * **build-min-w**  : Build the entire minified application in the dist folder and watch changes.
+Browser-sync is used to refresh the browser.
 * **build-w**      : Build the entire application in the dist folder and watch changes.
+Browser-sync is used to refresh the browser.
 * **clean**        : Clean the dist folder.

 **Gulp tasks for testing :**